 Let the Children Come

-I think it is great that someone cared enough about you to bring you to church today.
-That tells me that they wanted to make sure that you would learn about Jesus and his love for you.
-Because you are here today, it is possible that Jesus might touch your heart and change your life.
+It’s great that someone cared enough about you to bring you to church today.
+That tells me the person wanted to make sure you would learn about Jesus and His love for you.

-One day, Jesus was teaching his disciples and a large crowd of other people were following him to hear what he was teaching.
-He was teaching about marriage and divorce and how God wanted them to have happy homes.
+The Bible tells us about a time Jesus was teaching his disciples, and a large crowd of other people were following Him to hear what He was saying.

-Let us hope that we will always remember that Jesus loved the children and took them into his loving arms.
-We are thankful for each of you who are here today and thankful that someone loved you enough to bring you.
+Let’s always remember how Jesus loved the children and took them into His loving arms.
+We‘re thankful for each of you here today and thankful someone loved you enough to bring you.

-Dear Father, we love the children just as Jesus loved them and we are thankful that these children have someone who loves them enough to bring them to Jesus.
-In Jesus' name we pray.
-Amen.
+Dear God, we want to love your children just as Jesus loved them.
+Thank you that these children here today have someone who loves them enough to bring them to Jesus.
+In Jesus' name, amen.